alexrobertsonuk/ga4-for-content-designers/docs/content-engagement.md

 To estimate the proportion of users who reached near the bottom of a page:

 1. Create the exploration using the variables and settings below.
-2. Identify the number of Total users where "Per cent scrolled" equals 90.
+2. Identify the number of "Total users" where "Per cent scrolled" equals 90.
-3. Divide this by the Total users value where "Per cent scrolled" is blank (the total number of users who viewed the page).
+3. Divide this by the "Total users" value where "Per cent scrolled" is blank (the total number of users who viewed the page).

-This produces the proportion of users who reached at least 90% of the page.
+This produces the proportion of users who reached at least 90% of the page depth.

-Interpret scroll depth cautiously.
-Not reaching 90% may reflect:
+Consider whether users not reaching 90% may reflect:

-- users finding the information they needed earlier on the page
+- finding the information they needed earlier on the page
-- users leaving intentionally
-- users navigating via in-page links
+- navigating via in-page links

 Also consider very short pages where 90% scroll depth is reached almost immediately by most users, making high rates less informative.

 If no scroll data appears:

-1. Go to Admin.
+1. Go to "Admin".
-2. Select Data collection and modification.
+2. Select "Data collection and modification".
-3. Select Data streams.
+3. Select "Data streams".
 4. Select your website stream.
 5. Check that "Enhanced measurement" contains "Scrolls".